-C-Corporation
+C-corporation

 The C-corporation, also known as a "regular corporation," is the most common form of business entity for larger companies.
-Remember, Ccorporations, as a distinct legal entity from their owner, have several distinguishing characteristics including limited liability, easy transferability of shares (this is, ownership), and perpetual existence.
-They also have a centralized management structure that may be different people than the owners.

 In a C-corporation, the company itself is taxed on business profits.
 The owners pay individual income tax on money they receive from the corporation as salary, a bonus, or as dividends.
 Double taxation is an issue with C-corporations since profits taxed at the corporate level are taxed a second time at the personal level as dividends.